uchini2003/flutter_app/day2/architecture_notes.md

 Gives real data to the app
 dio is used for making HTTP requests and flutter secure storage to store data like tokens safely.

+- Presentation

+This is the user interface, what the user sees and interacts with

+What’s inside

+Pages : Full Screens (login page, home page)
+Widgets : Reusable UI parts (login form)
+Routes : how you move between pages
+Styles and constants : colors,fonts etc

+Login_page.dart - user login screen
+Home_page.dart - main dashboard
+Navbar_page.dart -  bottom navigation bar
+custom_textfield.dart - a styled input box
+Featured_products.dart - UI card showing products

+users interact with this part directly. auto route is used for easy navigation flutter hooks and riverpod for state management flutter screeen util for making the app responsive